bendiknesbo/FreshMvvmExtensions/readme.md

 ```

 ## Issues?
 If you encounter any issues, have any feature requests or pull requests, please do not hesitate to submit them!
+I have only tested with Microsoft Visual Studio Enterprise 2017.

 ## Thanks
 - Thanks to Microsoft for creating [Xamarin.Forms](https://www.xamarin.com/).